INCF/nineml-spec/source/user_layer.rst

 | ArrayValueRow | set          | no       |
 +---------------+--------------+----------+

-ArrayValue_ elements are used to represent an explicit array of values in XML.
-ArrayValue_ elements contain a set of ArrayValue_Row elements (i.e. unordered, since they are explicitly ordered by their *index* attribute).
-Since XML is significantly slower to parse than plain text and binary formats it is not recommended to use ArrayValue_ for large arrays, preferring ExternalArrayValue_ instead.
+ArrayValue_ elements are used to represent an explicit array of values.
+ArrayValue_ elements contain a set of ArrayValue_Row elements (i.e.
+unordered, since they are explicitly ordered by their *index* attribute) in hierarchical data formats (see :ref:`Serialisation`).
+Since is significantly slower to parse than plain text and binary formats it is not recommended to use ArrayValue_ for large arrays, preferring ExternalArrayValue_ instead.